 Most of us are only concerned if our freezer is working properly.
 We want to open the door and find that all our food is frozen inside.
 Few people know the ideal temperature of the freezer, even though setting it to the correct temperature can save energy costs, keep your food fresh longer, and increase the lifespan of your unit.
-If you want to know the right temperature for your freezer, keep reading as we discuss what the experts suggest and go over how to make adjustments.
+Most experts recommend that you set your freezer to 0 degrees Fahrenheit.
+If you want to know more, keep reading as we discuss what the experts suggest and go over how to make adjustments.

 Normal Freezer Temperature